CarlosMendez1997Col/Monitoring-Agrometeorological-Resources/README.md

-# Monitoring-Agrometeorological-Resources (P-RAIN, Evap-ETP, RH, SM, ST, SWS, SAT, VP, WS)
+#Monitoring Agrometeorological Resources Using Remote Sensing (P-RAIN, Evap-ETP, RH, SM, ST, SWS, SAT, VP, WS) in GEE

 ## Use and install this repository